mrdoob/three.js/threejs/lessons/threejs-primitives.md

 One other thing that's important to cover is that almost all shapes have various settings for how much to subdivde them.
 A good example might be the sphere geometries.
-Sphere's take parameters for how many divisions to make around and how many top to bottom.
+Spheres take parameters for how many divisions to make around and how many top to bottom.
 For example

 <div class="spread">